j-m/browsability/clones/README.md

 # Clones

-This is the directory that test repos are cloned too
+This is the directory that test repos are cloned to